appacademy/redux_workshop/part_1.md

 ### Action Creators

-Let's write a couple action creators, these are functions that will create the Redux `actions` that will later be used to update our application state.
+Let's write a couple of action creators.
+These are functions that will create the Redux `actions` that will later be used to update our application state.

 Remember that:
   * Redux actions are plain-old javascript objects that have a `type` property.
   * Action creators don't directly interact with reducers or the `store`, **they simply return action objects.**

+#### `receiveTodo`

   * Create a file `frontend/actions/todo_actions.js` that will house our action creators.

-#### `receiveTodo`

-Our first action creator will be responsible for creating a todo object, nested inside an action.
+Our first action creator will be responsible for creating the action that updates our state with new todo objects.
 It might look something like this:

 ```js
 function receiveTodo(todo) {